 Night guards in Bloomingdale, IL

-Last updated: March 2026 · For patient education and bite-protection planning
+Last updated: April 2026 · For patient education and bite-protection planning

-Custom dental night guard
+Custom dental night guard fitted at Serenity Dental of Bloomingdale

-Common signs
+Common signs of grinding

-• Worn or chipped teeth
+• Worn, flattened, or chipped teeth

-• Jaw tightness in the morning
+• Jaw tightness or pain in the morning

-• Headaches after sleep
+• Headaches after sleep, especially temple area

 Why custom matters